 Since living in caves, humans have come to believe in astrology.
 We all seek some order or sense for the random events in our lives.
 Since the beginning of time, we have been scared of the future and have felt vulnerable to everyday life’s chaotic disorder.
 We need to travel back 4,000 years to look at the first organized astrology system that arose during the Babylonian age during the 2nd millennium.

 The Babylonians were the first to describe the 12 zodiac signs.
 The Egyptians refined this system before the Greeks took hold of it and shaped it into its modern form.
 During Alexander the Great’s conquest of Asia, the Greeks were introduced to Syria, Babylon, and Persia’s cryptic cosmological systems and made them their own.
-Astrology is famous in the modern world, with almost all magazines and newspapers having astrological sections.
+Astrology is famous today, with almost all magazines and newspapers having astrological sections.

 The Mayan religion blended several aspects of nature, astronomy, and rituals.
 They developed calendars around the stars and the planets.
 They built astronomical buildings where they practiced human sacrifice rituals.
 They used many methods, including heart extraction, shooting with arrows, and placing the live sacrificial body into a ball for a ritual reenactment of the Mesoamerican ballgame, followed swiftly by mandatory disembowelment.